microsoft/sample-app-aoai-chatGPT/README.md

 You can use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to deploy the app from your local machine.

 If this is your first time deploying the app, you can use [az webapp up](https://learn.microsoft.com/en-us/cli/azure/webapp?view=azure-cli-latest#az-webapp-up).
-Run the following command, updating the placeholder values to your desired app name, resource group, location, and subscription.
+Run the following command from the root folder of the repo, updating the placeholder values to your desired app name, resource group, location, and subscription.
 You can also change the SKU if desired.

 `az webapp up --runtime PYTHON:3.10 --sku B1 --name <new-app-name> --resource-group <resource-group-name> --location <azure-region> --subscription <subscription-name>`